MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/PersonHistorical.md

 # PersonHistorical table (CSV)

-Contains one row for each person for each HR change.
+This table contains one row for each person for each HR change.
 A new row is created when a person's HR attributes change.

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|